leeboardtools/mimon/UIDesignNotes.md

         - Ability to show/hide columns, reorder them.
         - Collapsible with accounts for each security as sub entries

+        - Opening prices list from security with accounts doesn't work.

     - Prices List
         - Changing column width of prices list then undoing/redoing does not